Expensive Vintage Costume Jewelry – A Quick List

 What is Costume Jewelry?

-Costume jewelry is a class of jewelry that uses semi-precious stones, plated metals, glass, wood, beads, and other materials to create the look of fine jewelry.
+Costume jewelry uses semi-precious stones, plated metals, glass, wood, beads, and other materials to create the look of fine jewelry.
 Costume jewelry allows people to adorn themselves with jewels at an affordable price.

 Value Factors

-The most important factors in considering the value of vintage costume jewelry are:
+The most critical factors in considering the value of vintage costume jewelry are rarity, condition, and designer.

 Valuable Costume Jewelry Brands